• FB

 No Knead Everything Garlic Oregano Focaccia

-1. Once the dough has proofed, add half of the olive oil to the pan and spread it out to cover the bottom, corners, and sides.
+1. Once the dough has proofed, add half the olive oil to the pan and spread it to cover the bottom, corners, and sides.

-3. Remove the bread dough from the bowl/bucket and, while still in your hands, gently pull/stretch it to a pseudo rectangle.
+3. Remove the bread dough from the bowl/bucket and, while still in your hands, gently pull/stretch it into a pseudo-rectangle.
 Nothing major here.
 You’re just trying to give it a little help in the stretch.

-4. Place the dough in the middle of the prepared pan and gently pull/stretch the dough out towards the edges.
-Do not force it to go into place, it will need to relax and will spread out while it rests.
+4. Place the dough in the middle of the prepared pan and gently pull or stretch it towards the edges.
+Do not force it into place; it will need to relax and spread out while it rests.

 No Knead Everything Garlic Oregano Focaccia